dart-archive/www.dartlang.org/src/site/tools/observatory/stack-trace.markdown

 A web app, by definition, displays inside of a browser.
 The browser, not Dart, performs the drawing code.
-Perhaps you have an app that performs animations and you are using Observatory inside of Dartium to examine your app.
-The CPU is likely to spend more time performing the drawing for the animation than it spends inside your Dart code.
+If you have an app that performs animations, the CPU is likely to spend more time performing the drawing for the animation than it spends inside your Dart code.

 A _No stack_ message occurs if the request is made while the CPU